 If the number of daily Upcoming Cards on the right is significantly larger than your Daily Learning Goal, there’s a risk you won’t regularly be able to finish all of your flashcards around the time they become due for review.
 While flashcards will still help you learn if you have more flashcards due than you’re able to finish practicing on a daily basis, you’ll forget more of them, be less prepared for your exams, and have a more frustrating study experience.
 So if it doesn’t look like you’ll be able to keep up, it’s usually better to sit down and decide which topics you want to prioritize and learn at full effectiveness, and which you can let slide for a little while.

-There are two common solutions to having more Upcoming Cards than space in your Daily Learning Goal:
+There are two common solutions to having more Upcoming Cards than space in your Daily Goal:

-• Plan to study more: Increase your daily learning goal, if you’re willing and able to do that.
+Plan to practice more: Increase your daily goal, if you’re willing and able to do that.

 Maintaining documents won’t be counted in Upcoming Cards, but their cards will still become due and appear in the flashcards queue on the normal schedule.
 If you finish all of your due Active cards on a particular day, RemNote will start showing Maintaining cards for practice.
 So this is a good choice if you’re still interested in remembering the content of a document, but it’s not the most important thing for you right now.